 Two inches of snow later, I left refreshed and completely relieved of my stresses for the day.

 Now it would seem that all these experiences, have a theme — they’re all water activities.
 So I’d like to include a memory that isn’t specifically water themed.

 On my 10-day road trip in Iceland, I saw the Northern Lights nearly every night!
 I can recall seeing on a rare occasion the green lights glimmering in the distance a child where I grew up in Minnesota.

 The nights I saw in Iceland looked as those they were dancing across the sky.
 They weren’t just a green hue either, there were streaks of magenta and even a yellowish tint to this magnificent auroras.

 At first, I attempted to photograph this phenomenon.
 The auroras were too faint at first because of cloud coverage and the incoming snowstorms, but they were still brilliant to view.
 They had a milky layer to them, but I could still see the rich auroras prance across the skies.

-As the days drew on, I was less inclined to grab my camera when I went to view the Northern Lights or spend an evening in my own personal hot tub or geothermal pool.
-I prefer to relax, gaze at the constellations and admire a few minutes of the Northern Lights were they danced across the horizon unexpectedly.
+As the days drew on, I was less inclined to grab my camera.
+Even if the Northern Lights danced tauntingly overhead.
+I preferred to relax, gaze at the constellations and simply admire.

 Was it worth it?

-All these experiences are so much more describable since I was unplugged and didn’t have a lens or screen blocking my view.
+All these experiences are so much more describable since I was unplugged and had no distractions.